 She first joined the SEC in 2007 in the Division of Corporation Finance where she worked on corporate securities disclosure matters until 2012.
 She worked in the agency’s Office of Legislative and Intergovernmental Affairs from 2012 to 2013.

-Ms. Kane holds a bachelor’s degree from Georgetown University and received her law degree from George Mason University School of Law, where she was Executive Editor of the Civil Rights Law Journal.
+Ms. Kane holds a bachelor’s degree from Georgetown University and received her law degree from George Mason University School of Law.

 Kristin Snyder is the Co-Deputy Director of the SEC’s Office of Compliance Inspections and Examinations (OCIE) as well as Co-National Associate Director of OCIE’s Investment Adviser/Investment Company Examination Program.
 Ms. Snyder also serves as the Associate Regional Director for Examinations in the SEC’s San Francisco Regional Office, where she leads the examinations program.
 Ms. Snyder has worked at the SEC for more than fifteen years, and previously served as a Branch Chief and a Senior Counsel in the San Francisco office’s enforcement program.
 Prior to joining the SEC staff, Ms. Snyder practiced with Sidley Austin Brown & Wood LLP in San Francisco.
 She earned her law degree from the University of California Hastings College of the Law, and received her bachelor’s degree from the University of California at Davis.

 Kyle Moffatt is Chief Accountant for the SEC’s Division of Corporation Finance.
 He previously served as an Associate Director responsible for oversight of the filing review program for public companies in the healthcare, insurance and financial services industries.
 Prior to joining the Division’s senior executive leadership team, Mr. Moffatt was an Associate Chief Accountant in the Division’s Office of the Chief Accountant where he provided accounting and reporting guidance to the financial services and telecommunications industry groups.
 He also previously served as an Accounting Branch Chief since joining the Division as a Professional Accounting Fellow in 2000.